Why zone parking?

 How do I get my zone parking permit?

-We’ll continue to use the sticker system, but the designs will look different from previous years and require placement on the lower left of your driver-side rear window.
-Watch your email for an invitation to purchase your new parking permit.
+We use a sticker system that requires placement on the lower left of your driver-side rear window.
+Watch your email for an invitation to purchase your annual parking permit.

 Will free parking permits still be available?

 Yes.
-Free permits will remain available on a financial-needs basis, but they’ll no longer be a separate category of permits.
-If you’re approved for a free permit, you’ll get the same zoned permit as everyone else in the building where you live.
-The process for how to apply for a free permit will be sent out over the summer.
+Free permits will remain available on a financial-needs basis.
+If you're approved for a free permit, you'll get the same zoned permit as everyone else in the building where you live.
+The process for applying for a free permit will be sent out over the summer.

 How will enforcement work with zone parking?

-• Between our new zone system and improved signage, we think it will be easier for everyone to follow the parking rules and avoid citations, fines, and other consequences of violating the parking rules.
+- With our zone system and improved signage, we think it will be easier for everyone to follow the parking rules and avoid citations, fines, and other consequences of violating the parking rules.

-• As always, we’ll start fall semester with a short window of time where warnings are issued before transitioning to citations.
-As in previous years, there will be no warnings if you park in accessibility (handicap) spaces, fire lanes, restricted spaces, or made-up spaces (such as parking on the grass).
+- As always, we'll start fall semester with a short window of time where warnings are issued before transitioning to citations.
+Please note, there will be no warnings if you park in accessibility (handicap) spaces, fire lanes, restricted spaces, or made-up spaces (such as parking on the grass).
 Read more about our parking violations and appeals.

 Our goal is to make it as easy as possible for you to find your zone and enjoy your time at Ohio Wesleyan!